SpaceVim/SpaceVim/docs/documentation.md

 **syntax checking integration:**

-When syntax checking minor mode is enabled, a new element appears showing the number of errors and warnings.
+When syntax checking major mode is enabled, a new element appears showing the number of errors and warnings.

 **Search index integration:**